apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 [2022-06-02 18:07:30]  INFO  [icla] scheduler for api https://people.apache.org/ worker: 25, request: 18000, duration: 1h0m0s
 [2022-06-02 18:07:30]  INFO  [icla] total step: 0
 ```
-How exciting.
 It works!
-The plugin defined and initiated in `plugin_main.go` use some options in `task_data.go`.
-They are made up as the most straightforward plugin in Apache DevLake, and `api_client.go` will be used in the next step to request HTTP APIs.
+Plugin 'icla' is defined and initiated.
+This plugin ONLY contains `plugin_main.go` and `task_data.go`, which is the simplest form of a plugin in Apache DevLake.
+In the next step, we'll show you how to request HTTP APIs by `api_client.go`.

 ### Step 2: Create a sub-task for data collection
-Before we start, it is helpful to know how collection task is executed:
+Before we start, it is helpful to know how a collection task is executed:
 1. First, Apache DevLake would call `plugin_main.PrepareTaskData()` to prepare needed data before any sub-tasks.
 We need to create an API client here.
 2. Then Apache DevLake will call the sub-tasks returned by `plugin_main.SubTaskMetas()`.
 Sub-task is an independent task to do some job, like requesting API, processing data, etc.